Esophagus, basic layers (cross section)

-Esophageal lamina propria is less cellular (fewer lymphocytes) than lamina propria in the stomach and intestine, presumably because the protective stratified squamous epithelium is more effective at keeping out foreign antigens.
-Nevertheless, lymph nodules may occur in esophageal mucosa (thumbnail at right).
+Esophageal lamina propria is less cellular (fewer lymphocytes) than that in the stomach and intestine, presumably because the protective stratified squamous epithelium is more effective at keeping out foreign antigens.
+Nevertheless, lymph nodules may occur.

 Esophageal muscularis mucosa is noticably thicker than that in the stomach and intestine, and includes only longitudinal muscle fibers.

 Because the longitudinal fibers occur in bundles, a longitudinal section passing between bundles may not include any evidence of muscularis mucosae.